ryanmat/logicmonitor-openshift-operator/README.md

 ### Option 1: OperatorHub (OLM)

-Once published to OperatorHub, install via the OpenShift Console:
+The operator has been submitted to OperatorHub and is pending review.
+Once approved, install via the OpenShift Console:

 1. Navigate to Operators > OperatorHub
 2. Search for "LogicMonitor"
 3. Click Install and follow the prompts

+Until the OperatorHub submission is approved, use the Manual Installation method below.

 ### Option 2: Manual Installation